nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 # Other notes

+- no bash in the image, use sh for scripts (busybox ash)
 - the camera is based on armv7 arch so you should be able to run binaries built for armv6 or armv7 on it without an issue (but not arm64 or anything else)
-- single core rockchip, so not much compute power is available
+- single core cpu - rockchip, so not much compute power is available
 - generally running app for the snapshots + streaming leaves about 6MB of free memory, not much to run anything else
 - worth to see to /userdata and /tmp and /oem directories

 # More advanced settings

+- unmount and mount microsd with permissions to exec files, as in the [sync_loop.sh](./sync_loop.sh)
 - microSD can be partitioned to two partitions and on the second partition you can make ext4 and store executable files if needed
 - I suggest mounting it under /tmp/sdcard2: